drewroberts/linux/README.md

 ## Custom Keybindings

-Files included in the config folder to overwrite default Omarchy configs.
+Files included in the configs folder to overwrite default Omarchy configs.